rogerbaiges/CatGPT/README.md

 - **Catalan_Textual Dataset:** A specifically created dataset to cover a wide range of Catalan texts.

-Additionally, the model was trained with a total of approximately 3000 million unique tokens and 5460 million tokens (considering different epochs of training with the Oscar dataset).
+Additionally, the model was trained with a total of approximately 3000 million unique tokens and over 6500 million tokens (considering different epochs of training with the Oscar dataset).

 **Català:**
 El model ha estat entrenat utilitzant diversos datasets, incloent: